 Barley Benefits: Beyond the Bowl

 Barley isn’t just a filler; it’s a feline wellness enhancer.
 It contributes to healthier skin and a glossier coat, making your cat the most dapper dude on the block.
+It provide protein, fiber, and essential vitamins and minerals.
 It also promotes fresher breath and better digestion, which means your senior cat can feel like a kitten again.
 Plus, it’s kind to your carpet, since it prevents those green, grassy surprises that no one enjoys cleaning up.
+(Source: Veterinary Insights on Barley Benefits)

 Serving Suggestions: A Feast Fit for a Feline